binar-x79/Python-Reverser-TCP-Shell/README.md

 # Python-Reverser-TCP-Shell
-Two files- Clientside.py, and serverside,py
+Two files-
+Clientside.py
+Serverside,py

 client.py is the client python that inaites a connection to the server.
-You can connect via to the serverside.py that is listening or just use Netcat to capture the conneciton.
+You can connect to the serverside.py that is listening or just use Netcat to capture the conneciton.